stoutpanda/hydenix/README.md

 ```

 > **note:** any changes require the vm to be rebuilt. run `rm hydenix.qcow2` to remove the old one.

----

-> [!CAUTION]
-> Installation options below are designed for a minimal install of NixOS.

-#### 2. Template the Flake

-1. in a new directory, `nix flake init -t github:richen604/hydenix`
-2. edit `config.nix` with your preferences
-3. run `sudo nixos-generate-config --show-hardware-config > hardware-configuration.nix`
-4. `git init && git add .` (flakes have to be managed via git)
-5. run any of the packages in your new `flake.nix`

 #### 3. (BETA) Cross-distro VMs